SveltyCMS/SveltyCMS/README.md

 pnpm i
 ```

-### Environment File
+### Setup Environment File

 rename the `.env.example` to `.env`.

-Extend Languages if other are required
+- Extend Languages if other are required
-Enter the access data to connect to your mongodb or mongo atlas
+- Enter the access data to connect to your mongodb or mongo atlas
-Setup your Email SMTP & HOST
+- Setup your Email SMTP & HOST
-Add your Api Tokes for the individual Widget you use
+- Add your API Tokes for the individual Widget you need to use

-## :running: Run the application
+### Run the application

 ```bash
 pnpm dev
 ```

-### :lock: Authentication & Security
+## :lock: Authentication & Security

 Simple and clean Authentication using [Lucai Auth](https://lucia-auth.com/)
 We want to keep your data Private and Secure.